-- Right to be informed of the process and all available options
+Right to be informed of the process and all available options

 - Right to be informed of resources

 - Right to Supportive Measures

 - Right to a timely investigation

-- Right to an Advisor of choice
+- Right to an Adviser of choice

 - Right to review and inspect evidence

 - Right to appeal as directed by guidelines

-Advisor of Choice
+Adviser of Choice

-- A. Both Respondent and Complainant have the right to have an Adviser of Choice. - B. The University will provide an adviser from the University's trained faculty or staff.
-The University adviser will be knowledgeable of the University's process and Title IX policy, and assumes no responsibility for the outcome of the adjudication process. - C. It is the responsibility of the Complainant and Respondent to communicate with the Advisor regarding allegations, times and dates of meetings, hearings, outcomes and any other information regarding the case. - D. Should either party's adviser cause the process to be excessively delayed, the University reserves the right to request a different adviser. - E. The Investigators, Title IX Coordinator, or any University employee privy to information regarding the case will not discuss said case with any Adviser.
-The Adviser may: - attend any meeting or hearing with the respective Complainant or Respondent regarding the case, if invited by the respective Complainant Respondent - may not participate directly in any hearing or meeting involving the case - may provide advice to the Complainant or Respondent he/she is advising through quiet conversation or written notes in any meeting or hearing related to the case - may be a member of the University community, but is not required to be. - may be an attorney, but is not required to be.
+- A. Both Respondent(s) and Complainant(s) have the right to have an Adviser of Choice. - B. The Title IX Coordinator, Investigator(s), nor any other University official associated with the case will discuss the case with any adviser. - C. If either the Respondent(s) or Complainant(s) does not have an adviser present at the live hearing, the University will provide an adviser of the University's choice, at no fee or charge.
+The University adviser will conduct cross-examination on behalf of that party, and assumes no responsibility for the outcome of the adjudication process. - D. It is the responsibility of the Complainant and Respondent to communicate with the Adviser regarding allegations, times and dates of meetings, hearings, outcomes and any other information regarding the case. - E. Should either party's adviser cause the process to be excessively delayed, the University reserves the right to request a different adviser. - F. The Investigators, Title IX Coordinator, or any University employee privy to information regarding the case will not discuss said case with any Adviser.

+G. The Adviser:

+- 1. may attend any meeting or hearing with the respective Complainant or Respondent regarding the case, if invited by the respective Complainant Respondent. - 2. may not participate directly in any hearing or meeting involving the case. - 3. may provide advice to the Complainant or Respondent he/she is advising through quiet conversation or written notes in any meeting or hearing related to the case. - 4. may be a member of the University community, but is not required to be. - 5. may be an attorney, but is not required to be. - 6. may not address the Investigators, Title IX personnel, or Hearing panel directly.

-- may not address the Investigators, Title IX personnel, or Hearing panel directly - must conduct cross-examination during a live hearing - must conduct themselves with decorum at all times during the process.
+- 7. must conduct cross-examination during a live hearing. - 8. must conduct themselves with decorum at all times during the process.

-After A Formal Complaint is Received Re- Complainant
+After a Formal Complaint is Received - Complainant